adibalcan/PySave/README.md

 PySave
 =========

-Python module for easy saveing in SQLite3
+Python module for easy save in SQLite3

 Requirements
 =========